TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-4.md

 {% endraw %}

 Converting the style definition to JSX took a little bit of figuring out.
 Curly braces insert the output of a JavaScript expression.
 So, to pass an object you need to use [double curlies](https://react.dev/learn/javascript-in-jsx-with-curly-braces#using-double-curlies-css-and-other-objects-in-jsx).
 I initially assumed this was some kind of escape sequence, so that I would still be in JSX land inside the curlies.
-It's actually much simpler.
+That's not it.
 The first curly puts me in Javascript land and the second curly is just the start of a JavaScript object.

 # Incomprehensible TypeScript Error